Also, what information do they need and what decisions do they make?

 4. Trade creditors or suppliers

 Employees are interested in the company’s profitability and stability.
 They are after the ability of the company to pay salaries and provide employee benefits.
-They may also be interested in its financial position and performance to assess the possibility of company expansion and career opportunities.
+They may also be interested in its financial position and performance to assess company expansion possibilities and career development opportunities.

-When there is a long-term involvement or contract between the company and its customers, the customers may be interested in the company’s ability to continue its existence and its stability of operations.
+When there is a long-term involvement or contract between the company and its customers, the customers become interested in the company’s ability to continue its existence and maintain stability of operations.
 This need is also heightened in cases where the customers depend upon the entity.

 For example, a distributor (reseller), the customer in this case, is dependent upon the manufacturing company from which it purchases the items it resells.